Customer Churn: What Is It and How to Reduce It?

 There are many reasons why customers might leave — they may have found a better solution elsewhere, or they may have had a bad experience with one of your employees.

-It’s important to classify the types of churn you experience in order to understand why customers are leaving and how to improve retention.
+It’s important to classify the types of churn you experience to understand why customers are leaving and how to improve retention.

 We can categorize customer churn into four categories.
 Let’s analyze them.